chazhurd/APE/docs/SRS.md

 - DE1:
     - The system is dependent on a consistent internet connection in which the server is connected to.
 - DE2:
-    - The system is dependent on multiple types of tools such as, PHP, JavaScript, MariaDB, and Apache.
+    - The system is dependent on multiple types of tools such as, PHP, JavaScript, MySQL, and Apache.
 - DE3:
     - The system is dependent on a database server, in which information will be stored and retrieved from.